-- 1. The School personnel who becomes aware of the Data Breach or suspects a Data Breach has occurred must immediately notify [insert name of appropriate person].
+- The School personnel who becomes aware of the Data Breach or suspects a Data Breach has occurred must immediately notify [insert name of appropriate person].
 That person must take any immediately available steps to identify and contain the Data Breach and consider if there are any other steps that can be taken immediately to mitigate or remediate the harm any individual could suffer from the Data Breach. - 2.
 In containing the Data Breach, evidence should be preserved that may be valuable in determining its cause. - 3. [insert name of appropriate person (as per 1)] must make a preliminary assessment of the risk level of the Data Breach.
-The following table sets out examples of the different risk levels.
+The following table sets out examples of the different risk levels. - 4.
+Where a High Risk incident is identified, [insert name of appropriate person (as per 1)] must consider if any of the affected individuals should be notified immediately where serious harm is likely. - 5. [insert name of appropriate person (as per 1)] must escalate High Risk and Medium Risk Data Breaches to the response team (whose details are set out at the end of this protocol). - 6.
+If there could be media or stakeholder attention as a result of the Data Breach, it must be escalated to the response team.